LTLA/BiocWorkflow2015/bioC/chipseqDB.md

 package (Liao, Smyth, and Shi 2013).
-These are counted into sliding windows with *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)*, to quantify binding intensity across the genome (Lun and Smyth 2014).
+These are counted into sliding windows with *[csaw](http://bioconductor.org/packages/release/bioc/html/csaw.html)*, to quantify binding intensity across the genome (Lun and Smyth 2014; Lun and Smyth 2015).
 Statistical modelling is based on the negative binomial (NB) distribution with generalized linear models (GLMs) in the *[edgeR](http://bioconductor.org/packages/release/bioc/html/edgeR.html)* package (Robinson, McCarthy, and Smyth 2010; McCarthy, Chen, and Smyth 2012), with additional sophistication provided by quasi-likelihood (QL)